- Psoriatic arthritis is an inflammatory arthritis associated with the common inflammatory skin condition known as psoriasis.

 - Scaly red patches on the scalp, elbows, knees, and/or buttocks

-- Manifestation as a single small patch on the scalp
+- It may manifest as a single small patch on the scalp.

-- A rash covering a good deal of the body
+- Some people will have a rash covering a good deal of the body.

 - Pitting and/or discoloration of fingernails and/or toenails